 HBOT is a safe and effective treatment for a variety of conditions in pets, and can offer significant benefits.
 If your pet is suffering from a condition that may be helped by HBOT, talk to your veterinarian about whether this treatment option may be right for your pet.

-The process of HBOT for pets is similar to that of humans.
+The process of HBOT for dogs is similar to that of humans.
 The pet is placed in a chamber that is pressurized with 100% oxygen, and the chamber is then pressurized to greater than sea-level atmospheric pressure.
-The pet remains in the chamber for a period of time, during which they breathe in 100% oxygen.
+The dog remains in the chamber for a period of time, during which they breathe in 100% oxygen.

 The animal is monitored throughout the treatment and typically remains calm and relaxed.
 The treatment itself is painless and usually lasts for 60-90 minutes.
 After the treatment is completed, the pet is allowed to slowly acclimate to the normal atmospheric pressure that is outside the tank and is then released from the chamber.
 This treatment is usually done on an outpatient basis, which means that the animal can go home after the procedure is completed.

-What Are the Risks and Side Effects of Hyperbaric Oxygen Therapy for Pets?
+What Are the Risks and Side Effects of Canine Hyperbaric Oxygen Therapy?